ir-lab/Diff-Control/README.md

 # Diff-Control: A Stateful Diffusion-based Policy for Imitation Learning
-This repo is the official implementation of ["Diff-Control: A Stateful Diffusion-based Policy for Imitation Learning"](https://diff-control.github.io/static/videos/Diff-Control.pdf) by Xiao Liu, Yifan Zhou, Fabian Weigend, Shubham Sonawani, Shuhei Ikemoto, and Heni Ben Amor.
+This repo is the official implementation of IROS 2024 paper ["Diff-Control: A Stateful Diffusion-based Policy for Imitation Learning"](https://diff-control.github.io/static/videos/Diff-Control.pdf) by Xiao Liu, Yifan Zhou, Fabian Weigend, Shubham Sonawani, Shuhei Ikemoto, and Heni Ben Amor.
 The project website is [here](https://diff-control.github.io/).

 <p align="center">